ArtieFuzzz/prxi/README.md

 # Prxi

-> A Proxy to APIs
+> Proxy data from APIs

+## Why use tRPC over REST?

+I wanted to use tRPC other than the normally used REST just to see how much I can do with it

 ## Self Hosting